Furnace Repair, Replacement, And Installation Costs In 2023

 Dirty Flame Sensor

 If your furnace turns on for about three seconds, then shuts off, you probably have a dirty flame sensor.
-This is the most common problem and also one of the easiest to fix.
+This is the most common problem and one of the easiest to fix.
 The sensor will be located near the burners, usually opposite the ignitor.
 It is usually a metal rod.
 If this rod cannot sense the flame, it will shut the furnace off.
-Locating, inspecting, and cleaning the rod only requires a cleaning pad.
+Locating, inspecting, and cleaning the rod only requires a cleaning pad and basic tools.

 Beware if your furnace restarts too many times; it will lock itself for three hours.
 Your furnace is not dead if this happens!

-If your furnace does not produce enough heat, it may be time to replace your filter.
+If your furnace turns on and off frequently, it may be time to replace your filter.
 Your furnace may also turn off because it doesn’t have adequate air circulation.
 The symptoms are similar to the dirty flame sensor problem, but the solution is different.
+Replace your furnace filter and repeat monthly or quarterly depending on conditions in the home.

 Broken Thermostat